The Church in action

 For more information please contact Alice

-Bringing together those over 50 for fellowship, discussion on particularly relevant topics to Seniors and doing activities together.
+Bringing together those over 50 for fellowship and discussion on particularly relevant topics to seniors.
+The group takes occasional field trips to events of interest around the Bay Area.

 St. Augustine’s Episcopal Church